iMicknl/home-assistant.io/source/_integrations/overkiz.markdown

 ### Internet connectivity required

+This integration communicates via the cloud-based Overkiz API.
+The Somfy TaHoma v2 and the Somfy TaHoma Switch offer the [Somfy TaHoma Developer Mode (local API)](https://developer.somfy.com/developer-mode), which is not supported in Home Assistant yet.

-This integration communicates via the cloud-based Overkiz API, since Overkiz doesn't expose a local API on their hubs.
-If you are only using Somfy IO compatible devices, you could purchase a Velux KLF200 hub and use [the Velux integration](/integrations/velux/) which has a local API.
+Another option if you are only using Somfy IO compatible devices is to purchase a Velux KLF200 hub and use [the Velux integration](/integrations/velux/) which has a local API.

 #### Local API via HomeKit Controller

 If your hub (e.g. Somfy TaHoma) supports HomeKit natively, your setup code will be added as a sensor in Home Assistant.
 Look up your hub in Home Assistant and retrieve the value from the 'HomeKit Setup Code' sensor.
-You can now configure the [HomeKit Controller](/integrations/homekit_controller/) integration in Home Assistant and benefit from local support.
+You can now configure the [HomeKit Controller](/integrations/homekit_controller/) integration in Home Assistant and benefit from local support.Only a [limited amount of devices is supported](https://service.somfy.com/downloads/nl_v5/tahoma-homekitcompatibilitylist_eng.pdf).